 Interest compounding on top of your principal can make payments extraordinarily high.
-Even if you make your minimum payments, it often takes years to pay off that balance.
+Paying off debt can often take years if you’re only making the minimum monthly payments.
 Plus, high levels of debt can limit your access to additional credit, whether it’s buying a house or getting a new car.

 Unfortunately, there’s no magic solution that simply erases your financial problems.
 But that doesn’t mean it’s impossible to do so.
 By reevaluating your spending habits and your current financial obligations, you can create a strategic plan that can help you successfully get out of debt — and fast.

 Want to know how to get out of debt fast?
 Follow these steps.

 1. Stop spending.

 It doesn’t matter how you got into debt, whether you racked up too much on your credit cards or had a debilitating illness that kept you from working for a while.